Can’t decide which wine is right for you or need help with your order? Please call so we can help

 The winery which merged with Cantina Kaltern (Caldaro) at the end of 2016 told me in 2017 that they have started labelling this wine as Pinot Bianco so that people expect a dry, Italian white wine.
 It was previously labelled as Weissburgunder, the German name for the Pinot Bianco or Pinot Blanc grape.

-I am still quite blown away by this wine so have brought it back into the portfolio for this 2016 vintage; it just seems to get better and better.
+I am still quite blown away by this wine which seems to get better and better with each vintage.
 If you don't like oaked whites, you will love this wine which is both amazingly fresh and yet quite complex in character.

 A Pinot Blanc with real character, complex yet amazingly fresh; subtle apple and pear bouquet with hints of lime.
 Lovely and velvety in the mouth with a long dry lime finish